LuzJimena050712/LuzJimena050712/README.md

-# 👋 Hi, I’m Luz Jimena Arce Gabriel.
+# 👋 Hi,My name is Luz Jimena Arce Gabriel.
+I’m 19 years old.
 I’m a Computer Systems Engineering student, deeply passionate about programming and the endless possibilities it offers to solve real-world problems.
 I’m constantly seeking to improve my skills, stay curious, and push the boundaries of what I can create through code.

 ## 💬 My motto: